comcon1/ASPAM_webinterface/README.md

 # Dependencies

+**Attention!** ASPAM project works with Python2.

 We use _numpy_, _matplotlib_, _pickle_.
 Also we use _textreader_ repository as a sumodule.
 It helps in fast opening large text files.

+# Installing

+To run server with testing configuration, please create `testsuite/testserver/parameters.conf` on the base of `testsuite/testserver/parameters.conf.example`, and do the same thing for `testsuite/testserver/server.conf`.
+To run server with normal configuration, copy the folder `testsuite/testserver` somewhere and point this path defining DQSROOTDIR in `server/src/config.py` file.

 # Licensing